Sierra Leone lags in Ebola fight, but prognosis is 'very good'

 Aylward said the nature of the response would shift as the spread of the disease slowed.
 With beds and safe burials in place, the next problem was to overcome mistrust and traditional beliefs to ensure that people actually used them.

-Meanwhile, thousands of locals have been mobilized to try to track down everyone who has had contact with each Ebola patient.
+Meanwhile, thousands of locals have been mobilised to try to track down everyone who has had contact with each Ebola patient.

 Such efforts helped shut down outbreaks in Nigeria and Senegal but the worst-hit countries still have deeply unreliable data, with Liberia erroneously adding about 1,000 deaths to the latest figures published at the weekend.